ENLIVEN Safety Data

 Get more information and resources

 References: 1.
 TURALIO [package insert].
-Basking Ridge, NJ: Daiichi Sankyo, Inc; 2024.
-2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.1.2024. © National Comprehensive Cancer Network, Inc. 2024.
+Basking Ridge, NJ: Daiichi Sankyo, Inc; 2025.
+2. Tap WD et al; ENLIVEN investigators.
+Lancet.
+2019;394(10197):478-487.
+3. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology [NCCN Guidelines® ] for Soft Tissue Sarcoma V.4.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed August 7, 2024.
+Accessed January 3, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
-3. Tap WD et al; ENLIVEN investigators.
-Lancet.
-2019;394(10197):478-487.
-4. Wagner AJ.
-Slides presented at: CTOS Connective Tissue Oncology Society; November 16-19, 2022; Vancouver, BC, Canada.
-5. Gelderblom H et al. Cancer.
-2021;127(6):884-893.